-Travel to the Philippines is synonymous with discovering incredible landscapes that will take you past beaches, waterfalls, mountains, reefs, or rice terraces.
-While beaches are, for many travelers, the main draw on a trip to the pinoy archipelago, island hopping is the most popular way to head out and discover countless ones in a single day.
-An island hopping, in short, consists of being picked up by the sea early in the morning and letting your guide take you to different islands or beaches, each more beautiful than the last, before you are brought back to the starting point and return to your hotel to rest.
+Traveling around the Philippines means discovering incredible landscapes, from beaches and waterfalls to mountains, reefs, and rice terraces.
+While beaches are, for many travelers, the main draw of a trip to the Philippine archipelago, island hopping is the most popular way to head out and discover several of them in a single day.
+An island-hopping tour, in short, involves being picked up early in the morning and letting your guide take you to different islands or beaches, each seemingly more beautiful than the last, before being taken back to the starting point so you can return to your hotel and rest.

-But what if you want something beyond that?, if you want to string one adventure after another without returning to land to rest.
-Then what you’re looking for are multi‑day expeditions and this one, the Corón to El Nido expedition, is our favorite.
+But what if you want something beyond that—if you want one adventure after another without returning to land to rest?
+Then what you’re looking for is a multi-day expedition—and this one, the Coron to El Nido expedition, is our favorite.

 What is a Coron to El Nido expedition (and vice versa)?

-As you may have already discovered in our guides to Island hopping in Coron and Island hopping in El Nido, these are the two quintessential island‑hopping destinations in the Philippines, offering, with their enormous karst limestone walls and their different “lost” islands, truly paradise‑like scenery.
+As you may have already discovered in our guides to Island hopping in Coron and Island hopping in El Nido, these are the two quintessential island-hopping destinations in the Philippines, with their enormous limestone karst formations and remote “lost” islands creating truly paradise-like scenery.

-A Coron to El Nido expedition, or in the opposite direction, El Nido to Coron, takes you to visit exclusive spots that lie far from these more popular destinations.
-Which means, among many other things, that you will visit lesser‑known places and, of course, ones that are much less crowded.
-There is a big beach component to it, but also snorkeling, since, being scarcely exploited areas, the reefs are in good condition.
-It won’t be unusual to find the odd little turtle and, with luck, even dugongs.
+A Coron to El Nido expedition—or the reverse, from El Nido to Coron—takes you to secluded spots that lie far from these more popular destinations.
+This means, among other things, that you’ll visit lesser-known places and, of course, ones that are much less crowded.
+Beaches are a major part of the experience, but so is snorkeling, because these areas receive relatively few visitors and their reefs remain in good condition.
+It’s not unusual to spot the occasional turtle and, with luck, even dugongs.

-Just to be crystal clear—many of you ask us this: on the Coron–El Nido expedition (and the other way around) YOU DO NOT SEE ANY OF THE EL NIDO ISLAND‑HOPPING TOURS, and in the case of Coron island‑hopping tours YOU ONLY SEE SOME ISLANDS FROM THE ESCAPADE TOUR.
-In other words, this is not an experience that replaces those tours (which are must‑dos if it’s your first time in the Philippines) but A COMPLEMENT.
+Just to be crystal clear, as many of you have asked us about this: on the Coron–El Nido expedition (and in the opposite direction) YOU DO NOT VISIT ANY OF THE STOPS INCLUDED ON EL NIDO’S ISLAND-HOPPING TOURS, and, as for Coron’s island-hopping tours, YOU ONLY VISIT SOME OF THE STOPS ON THE ESCAPADE TOUR.
+In other words, this is not an experience that replaces those tours (which are must-dos if it’s your first time in the Philippines) but rather COMPLEMENTS THEM.

-Therefore, even if you do the expedition, for us the Coron ULTIMATE Tour and the El Nido A and C tours are essential.
+Therefore, even if you do the expedition, in our opinion, Coron’s ULTIMATE Tour and El Nido’s Tours A and C are essential.
 You might be able to skip one tour in El Nido but, if it were up to us, we wouldn’t.
-You have all the info about these island hoppings in the guides we have for those destinations.
+You’ll find all the information about these island-hopping tours in our guides to both destinations.

 But there’s much more!
-To be able to carry out an epic journey like this, two very important things are needed.
-On the one hand, accommodation: you’ll sleep in small beach‑front camps where you can enjoy mind‑blowing sunsets.
-There you’ll live that island vibe we love so much, with relaxed dinners, breakfasts by the sea and, if you feel like it, a bit of the typical Filipino karaoke.
+Two things are essential for an epic journey like this.
+First, there’s the accommodation.
+You’ll sleep in small beachfront camps where you can enjoy mind-blowing sunsets.
+There you’ll experience the laid-back island vibe we love so much, with relaxed dinners, breakfasts by the sea, and, if you feel like it, a bit of classic Filipino karaoke.

-On the other hand, the boat you’ll sail on.
-As it’s such a long route, which at times runs on the open sea, the typical Filipino bangkas fall short.
-Therefore, you need to hop aboard a kind of mega‑bangka that will take you throughout the entire Coron to El Nido expedition.
-If you choose the company well, you’ll go with all the comforts you may need to enjoy an experience like this.
+Second, there’s the boat you’ll be sailing on.
+Because it’s such a long route and at times takes you across open water, standard Filipino bangkas aren’t really up to the task.
+Therefore, you need to hop aboard a supersized bangka that will carry you throughout the Coron to El Nido expedition.
+If you choose the company well, you’ll have all the comforts you need to enjoy an experience like this.

-With a bit of luck, you’ll meet other travelers like you, eager for adventure and great conversations.
-Groups are usually around 20 people.
-Plus, if you choose a good company, the crew will go much further, getting involved in every part of the journey and acting like true adventure buddies.
-That is, you’ll have the chance to dig a little deeper into Filipino culture by talking with them.
+With a bit of luck, you’ll meet other travelers like you who are eager for adventure and great conversation.
+Groups usually consist of around 20 people.
+Plus, if you choose a good company, the crew will go above and beyond, playing an active role throughout the journey and becoming true travel companions.
+This also gives you the chance to gain a deeper insight into Filipino culture by talking with them.

-Now that you more or less know what the epic Coron to El Nido expedition is about, we’re going to tell you in detail what our experiences have been like so you have no doubt that it’s a must‑do in the Philippines if you’re looking for something a level beyond.
+Now that you more or less know what the epic Coron to El Nido expedition is about, we’re going to tell you in detail about our experiences so you can see why we consider it a must-do in the Philippines if you’re looking for an experience that goes a step further.

-Just so you get an idea, we’ve been visiting/living in the archipelago since 2010 and, after many adventures, the Coron to El Nido tour is one of the best things we’ve done.
+To give you an idea, we’ve been traveling around and living in the archipelago since 2010 and, after many adventures, the Coron to El Nido tour is one of the best things we’ve done.

-Although it may sound obvious: if you start the expedition in Coron, you’re dropped off in El Nido.
-If you start it in El Nido, you’re dropped off in Coron.
-In other words, the trip is one‑way.
+It may sound obvious, but if you start the expedition in Coron, you’ll finish in El Nido.
+If you start it in El Nido, you’ll finish in Coron.
+In other words, the trip is one-way.

 If you’ve made it this far but actually just want transport between the two destinations, we recommend you read our guide How to get from Coron to El Nido.